djsv23/upscale_video/README.md

                                       scale will autoset to 4.
   -m, --models MODELS                 '-m a' will add processing for anime to remove grain and color bleeding.
                                       '-m n=???' will add processing to remove film grain.
+                                      '-m e' will add processing for anime with esrgan.
                                       Denoise level 1 to 30.
 3 = light / 10 = heavy, etc.
                                       '-m r' will add processing for real life imaging Can include combinations like '-m a,n=3,r'